Cottage Cheese Toast

 4 cottage cheese toasts with various toppings, from top to bottom: 1- sliced cucumbers and pesto, 2- smoked salmon, red onion, and fresh dill, 3- sliced avocado and sesame seeds, and 4- diced tomatoes and za'atar.
 Extra toppings in small bowls nearby.

-Ingredients You’ll Need To Make Cottage Cheese Toast
+Cottage Cheese Toast Ingredients

-• Bread: Sourdough bread has the best flavor and holds up well when toasting.
-But feel free to use your favorite bread here.
+• Bread: Sourdough bread has the best flavor and holds up well when toasting but feel free to use your favorite bread here.

 How To Make Cottage Cheese Toast